jmspit/dodo/DEVELOPER.md

 the former is the signed certificate, and the latter a PKCS12 file containing the signed certificate and the trust chain, both the intermediate and root certificates used to sign ().

-`<server commonname>.cert.pem` to be returned to the server identity.

 ```
 $ openssl s_server -accept 12345 -cert ca/root/ext/servers/localhost.cert.pem -CAfile ca/root/certs/ca.cert.pem -chainCAfile ca/root/intermediates/signer1/certs/ca-chain.cert.pem -key ca/root/ext/servers/localhost.key.pem